datafoodconsortium/datafoodconsortium.github.io/_drafts/_posts/business-ontology-and-product-thesaurus-v-1-published-after-a-year-of-regular-iterations.md

 * test live this first stable version of the standard through the development of a “live prototype”
 * modularize better and build the appropriate intersection models
+* connect adapted tables behind each of the facets in the product glossaries.
+For the prototype we will start with sample data to serve demo purpose.

 Also we are still moving forward on structuring the consortium.
 We are at the moment writing the “games rules” for the Data Food Consortium community and will publish them soon, using the [#codesocial](http://codesocial.org/) methodology.
 We are applying for some grants as well at the moment to be able to start paying the job of the team working actively on this project.

 So here is where we are at!
-Feel free to comment on GitHub and contact us on [hello@datafoodconsortium.org](mailto:hello@datafoodconsortium.org) :-)
+Feel free to comment on GitHub, or on this post, and [contact us]() :-)